kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 a possibility.

 You can run integration tests for all that environments at the same time keeping everything neat and isolated.
+Having multiple environments running in tandem is especially useful when you are comparing their behavior (you have found an unrelated bug in a branch and you also examine if it is present in the current production).

 #### Advantage 2 - Debugging applications locally